 In these turbulent times nature is a balm for the soul.
 A wall fountain in the bedroom takes on additional appeal.
 Especially with the dry indoor air of winter and the impending bustle of December.
 Take a look, the idea may suddenly strike you as well:

-This charming table lamp from Haeger Potteries adds a cloth pattern to deep gray for extra visual appeal.
+This charming table lamp from Haeger Potteries adds a wave pattern to deep gray for extra visual appeal.
 A taupe shade warms up the whole package.

 Sometime soon, we'll have to take a look at Gray's racy cousin Silver!

-Also, see the excellent Georges Collection balance arm desk lamp.
-If you have a favorite George Kovacs design, comment and tell us about it!!
+If you have a favorite George Kovacs design, comment and tell us about it!

 We've blogged before about the wonderful shade designs from A' Homestead Shoppe.
 Located in the small, northern Indiana town of La Paz, the company has made a reputation with its homey, folk-art style shades and lighting.
 We talked with product development team member Cathy Clough to learn more about the company and its products.

 Q: It's wonderful that A' Homestead Shoppe is located in a small farming town.
 Where does the name of the company come from?